virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 ```

 <b>Nested conditions:<br></b>
-Two nested conditions for checking two compute nodes in environment and extrnal IP addres in balancer node.
+Nesting of two If condition statements - the first one is checking an environment for two compute nodes presence.
+In case the nodes are available, the second one is checking the presence of external IP address on the first balancer node and logging the correspondent messages.
 ```
 {
 	"jpsType": "update",